 The CEO cash compensation is generally believed to be weakly related to the firm performance, according to a majority of studies conducted in the United States and the UK.
-It is believed that the CEO power and weaker governance plays an important role in the weak relationship between the CEO cash compensation and the firm performance.
+It is believed that the CEO power and weaker governance play an important role in the weak relationship between the CEO cash compensation and the firm performance.
 Henderson and Fredrickson (1996) stated that while the CEO total pay may be unrelated to performance, it is related to the organizational complexity that they manage.
-Likewise, other similar studies conducted by Murphy (1985); Jen-
+Likewise, other similar studies conducted by Murphy (1985); Jensen and Murphy (1990); and Joskow and Rose (1994) supported this nature of the relationship.